On Topologically Big Divergent Trajectories: Covering theorem

 \section{Covering theorem}

-The main result of this section is Theorem \ref{thm:covering}, which builds a general machinery to disprove the existence of coverings of $n$-dimensional manifolds with covering number at most $n$.
+The main result of this section is Theorem \ref{thm: covering}, which builds a general machinery to disprove the existence of coverings of $n$-dimensional manifolds with covering number at most $n$.
 The machinery requires the approximation of the covering sets and their intersections by open sets for which a certain cohomology group is trivial.

-A consequence of Theorem \ref{thm:covering} is Corollary \ref{cor:R_n conv cover}, which approximates open sets with their convex hulls and will be used to prove Theorem \ref{thm: alternative intersection}.
-A special case of Corollary \ref{cor:R_n conv cover} is \cite[Theorem 1.4]{S}.
-Theorem \ref{thm:covering} will be used to prove Theorem \ref{thm:divergence classification}.
-The techniques used to prove Theorem \ref{thm:covering} are enhancement of the techniques used to prove \cite[Theorem 1.4]{S}, which are themselves a simplification of ideas that appear in \cite{Mc}. \begin{de} Let $U\subseteq \RR^n$ be an open set.
+A consequence of Theorem \ref{thm: covering} is Corollary \ref{cor: R_n convex cover}, which approximates open sets with their convex hulls and is used in order to prove Theorem \ref{thm: alternative intersection}.
+A special case of Corollary \ref{cor: R_n convex cover} is \cite[Theorem 1.4]{S}.
+Another consequence of Theorem \ref{thm: covering} is Theorem \ref{thm: covering_bordered}, which approximates open sets by a family of sets that are contractible and almost convex, and we call \emph{bordered}.
+This result will be used in order to prove Theorem \ref{thm: divergence classification}.
+The techniques used in order to prove Theorem \ref{thm: covering} are enhancements of the techniques used in order to prove \cite[Theorem 1.4]{S}, which are themselves a simplification of ideas that appear in \cite{Mc}. \begin{de} Let $U\subset \RR^n$ be an open set.
 Let $\Omega^k(U)$ denote the set of all differential $k$-forms on $U$, and let

-where the union is taken over all relatively closed bounded sets $B\subseteq U$, denote the set of differential $k$-forms on $U$ with bounded support.
+where the union is taken over all relatively closed bounded sets $B\subset U$, denote the set of differential $k$-forms on $U$ with bounded support.
 Let $d:\Omega_{\operatorname{bs}}^k(U)\to \Omega_{\operatorname{bs}}^{k+1}(U)$ denote the standard differential, and let $H_{\operatorname{bs}}^k(U)$ be the cohomology of the complex $\Omega_{\operatorname{bs}}^k(U)$.
 An open set $U$ is called \emph{$k$-trivial} if $H_{\operatorname{bs}}^k(U)=0$. \end{de}